andredewes/apim-aoai-smart-loadbalancing/README.md

 ## :1234: Priorities

 One thing that stands out in the above images is the concept of "priority groups".
 Why do we have that?
 That's because you might want to consume all your available quota in specific instances before falling back to others.
 For example, in this scenario:
-- You have a [TPU (Provisioned Throughput)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/provisioned-throughput) deployment.
+- You have a [PTU (Provisioned Throughput)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/provisioned-throughput) deployment.
 You want to consume all its capacity first because you are paying for this either you use it or not.
 You can set this instance(s) as **Priority 1**
-- Then you have extra deployments using the default S0 tier (token-based consumption model) spread in different Azure regions which you would like to fallback in case your TPU instance is fully occupied and returning errors 429.
-Here you don't have a fixed pricing model like in TPU but you will consume these endpoints only during the period that TPU is not available.
+- Then you have extra deployments using the default S0 tier (token-based consumption model) spread in different Azure regions which you would like to fallback in case your PTU instance is fully occupied and returning errors 429.
+Here you don't have a fixed pricing model like in PTU but you will consume these endpoints only during the period that PTU is not available.
 You can set these as **Priority 2**

 Another scenario:
-- You don't have any TPU (provisioned) deployment but you would like to have many S0 (token-based consumption model) spread in different Azure regions in case you hit throttling.
+- You don't have any PTU (provisioned) deployment but you would like to have many S0 (token-based consumption model) spread in different Azure regions in case you hit throttling.
 Let's assume your applications are mostly in USA.
 - You then deploy one instance of OpenAI in each region of USA that has OpenAI capacity.
 You can set these instance(s) as **Priority 1**
 - However, if all USA instances are getting throttled, you have another set of endpoints in Canada, which is closest region outside of USA.
 You can set these instance(s) as **Priority 2**
 - Even if Canada also gets throttling at the same at as your USA instances, you can fallback to European regions now.
 You can set these instance(s) as **Priority 3**